Pan dulce: Campechanas

 Campechanas are rectangular or round glazed Mexican pastries (referred to as hojaldre, Mexican millefeuille).
-It is crisp, flaky, and has a shiny caramel colored finish.
-It is a very common pan dulce.
+They are crisp, flaky, and have a shiny caramel colored finish.
+Champechanas are a very common pan dulce.

 Conchas (shells)

 Conchas (shells) are known for their shell-like shape and sugar shell pattern on the top.
 This is the most common of a genre of bizcocho (egg dough) that is topped with a plethora of toppings elaborated out of sugar crust.
 Although the classic shape is shell-like, it can also be shaped like a snail and the cookie-dough topping can be stamped to be in the pattern of squares as well.
 Some are sprinkled with different types of sugar or sesame.
 Each shape and presentation has a different name; there are dozens.
 Classic colors are chocolate, vanilla, egg, or pink, but they can be made in any food color available.
-The dough is classically flavored with vanilla or orange blossom (flor de azahar), and can be mixed with anise seeds or cinnamon.
+The dough is traditionally flavored with vanilla or orange blossom (flor de azahar), and can be mixed with anise seeds or cinnamon.
 Other names include arracadas, potosinas, and novias.
 The concha is a Mexican creation from the 19th century.
-It is not related to Japanese melon pan, but is visually similar.
+It is not related to Japanese melon pan or Hong Kong pineapple buns, but is visually similar.
 This is one of the most famous Mexican pastries and widely recognized in the United States.
 It is also referred to as "pan de huevo" (egg bread) in other Latin American countries, such as Chile, where they are eaten during tea time or at the beach.
-They are known as cemitas in Honduras.
-Conchas are known as bizcochos in Spain.
+They are known as cemitas in Honduras, and as bizcochos in Spain.